pieforproviders/pieforproviders/README.md

 - `yarn cy:ci` from the root directory

-### All tests and linting
+### Prep for Pull Request

-There's a helper rake task that runs all test suites and linting steps; use `rails ci` to run this command.
+There's a helper rake task that runs all test suites and linting steps, and generates the swagger documentation; use `rails prep` to run this command.

 ## Adding/Updating Models